cgoss-dev/star-shower/README.md

 - Split boost/blight logic out of `entities/index.js`.
 - Remove compatibility exports once imports are fully direct.
 - Future audio placeholders fail quietly so the game stays playable while assets are in progress.
 At the moment, `audio/music-loop.mp3` may 404 during local preview until a music file is added.

-## Deployment

-Because the game is static, it can be deployed anywhere that serves plain files, including GitHub Pages.

-For GitHub Pages, publish the repo root or copy the static files to the configured Pages branch/folder.
-Make sure the deployed site includes:

-- `index.html`
-- CSS files
-- JavaScript files and folders
-- `images/`
-- `audio/` if audio assets are ready